evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

-# P2P Perpetual Distribution Upgrade
+# P2P Perpetual Distribution Update

 As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through an on-chain, decentralized distribution system.